-The Georgia College experience, which is rooted in the liberal arts and provides the foundation for a lifetime of learning, growth, and academic excellence, is based on these shared values:
+The Georgia College experience, which is rooted in the liberal arts and provides the foundation for a lifetime of learning, growth, and academic excellence, is based upon these shared values:

-- The pursuit of knowledge and truth for the public good; - The transformative effect of service, leadership, and collaborative engaged learning experiences both in and beyond the classroom; - Ethical principles including integrity, altruism, reason, respect, and responsibility in discourse and actions; - Diversity and inclusion in all forms.
+- The pursuit of knowledge and truth in service to for the public good; - The transformative effect of service, leadership, and collaborative engaged learning experiences both in and beyond the classroom; - Sound Ethical principles including integrity, professionalism, altruism, reason, respect, and responsibility in discourse and actions; - Appreciation and respect for diversity of thought, experience, and culture.
+Diversity and inclusion in all forms.